brendanhay/gogol/gogol-sqladmin/README.md

 ## Description

-A client library for the Google Cloud SQL Administration.
+A client library for the Google Cloud SQL Admin.

 ## Contribute